Xunnamius/isomorphic-json-fetch/README.md

 + Request bodies can be objects and will be stringified with `JSON.stringify`
 + Response bodies are automatically parsed with `JSON.parse`
 + `fetch()` will not reject if a non-ok response is received (configurable)
++ Exports functions to get and set app-wide configuration

 Useful as a quick little fetcher for [SWR](https://www.npmjs.com/package/swr), in React apps, or any time you need to fetch some JSON.